jkaewprateep/GlobalTech_asm02/README.md

 🐑💬 ➰ The express server allows for simple web applications with minimum requirements and an adaptive method for integration with high-capacity data records process handling MongoDB and deployment readiness. </br>

-🐐💬 There are multiple tasks and we resolved incompatibilities and tools, draw our own UI user control interfaces and active-response function, and displayed visualization value with state message events communication of the react.js for client-side and deployment application on the server at the backend, working as microservices with matching pattern request and response method RestFul API. </br>
+🐐💬 There are multiple tasks and we resolved incompatibilities and tools, drew our own UI user control interfaces and active-response function, and displayed visualization value with state message events communication of the react.js for client-side and deployment application on the server at the backend, working as microservices with matching pattern request and response method RestFul API. </br>

 <p align="center" width="100%">